eurecom-s3/symqemu/README.md

 $ echo test | x86_64-linux-user/symqemu-x86_64 /bin/cat -t -
 This is SymCC running with the QSYM backend
-Reading program input until EOF (use Ctrl+D in a terminal)... enter some input here, terminated by newline and Ctrl+D [STAT] SMT: { "solving_time": 0, "total_time": 93207 }
+Reading program input until EOF (use Ctrl+D in a terminal)...
+[STAT] SMT: { "solving_time": 0, "total_time": 93207 }
 [STAT] SMT: { "solving_time": 480 }
 [INFO] New testcase: /tmp/output/000000